|Nutritional Guidelines (per serving)|

 This butternut squash casserole recipe is similar to a mashed potato casserole.
 The butternut squash and potatoes are boiled, then mashed with butter, milk, cream cheese, and ricotta cheese.
 The butternut squash casserole is then topped with cheese and baked.
 This butternut squash recipe makes a great Thanksgiving side dish or make-ahead side dish when butternut squash is in season.

 - 1 (2-pound) butternut squash . (peeled, seeded and cut into 1-inch chunks)

 - 2 pounds new potatoes (cut into 1-inch chunks)

 - 1/2 teaspoon freshly ground black pepper

-- Preheat oven to 350 degrees F. Spray a 9 x 13 baking dish with cooking spray.
+Spray a 9x13-inch baking dish with cooking spray.

-- Return butternut squash and potatoes to pot.
-Add butter, milk, cream cheese, ricotta cheese, salt, pepper and half of the romano cheese.
-Taste, and adjust seasoning.
+Return butternut squash and potatoes to pot.
+Add butter, milk, cream cheese, ricotta, salt, pepper and half of the romano cheese.
+Taste and adjust seasoning.

 Spread butternut squash casserole into a prepared baking dish.